 Information for home renovators, businesses and volunteers who are involved with a clean up and recovery of buildings damaged by fires.

-During a fire, asbestos containing building materials will typically crack or spall from the heat generated by fire.
-Spalling occurs when flakes of the material 'pop' off due to the build up of pressure inside the material.
-This happens when water turns to steam.

-Asbestos fibres released during a fire are mainly released through spalling.
+Asbestos containing materials can crack or spall from the heat generated by fire.
+Spalling occurs when flakes of the material 'pop' off due to the heat causing a build up of pressure inside the material.
+Asbestos fibres are released into the air during spalling.

-Fires involving asbestos containing materials can produce a range of asbestos debris, including unburnt and partly burnt pieces.
+Fires affecting properties made of asbestos containing materials can produce a range of asbestos debris, including unburnt and partly burnt pieces.
 The high heat generated by the fire can severely damage asbestos containing building materials and spread them some distance from the affected area.

 Unless the fire debris is significantly disturbed, the risk of exposure to airborne asbestos fibres to the public and neighbours is low.
-Monitoring of air during and after fires indicates that asbestos fibre concentrations typically are very low.
+Monitoring of air during and after fires show that asbestos fibre concentrations typically are very low after a fire.
 This is likely to be due to the low numbers of fibres actually released and the large volumes of air circulated by fires.

-To minimise disturbance of the debris, the following precautions can be implemented:
+To minimise airborne asbestos fibres, the following precautions should be taken: